San Carlos de Río Negro

-San Carlos de Río Negro is a town in Venezuela's Amazonas State.

-San Carlos de Río Negro is a small city of about 1200 inhabitants in the Venezuelan state of Amazonas.
-It serves as the administrative capital of the municipal district of Río Negro, inhabited primarily by Amerindian people, in particular the Yanomami and Baniwa (Kurripako) peoples.
+San Carlos de Río Negro is a city in Venezuela's Amazonas State, serving as the administrative capital of the municipal district of Río Negro.
+It is inhabited primarily by Amerindian people, in particular the Yanomami and Baniwa (Kurripako) peoples.
 It sits on the opposite side of the Rio Negro from the Colombian city of San Felipe.
+The city has approximately 1,200 inhabitants.

 History

 The city of San Carlos de Río Negro was founded in 1759 as a camp set up by the expedition captained by José Solano y Bote.
 The expedition moved into the area to explore the extent of the limits of exploration as defined by the Treaty of Madrid between the Crowns of Portugal and Spain.
 José Solano y Bote set up his exploration base there on the banks of the Rio Negro with the few men that had survived the trek up the Orinoco River.
 Most of the men that accompanied the expedition, including the famous Swedish botanist Pehr Löfling, succumbed to tropical diseases, especially yellow fever.

-In May 1800, the explorers Alexander von Humboldt and Aimé Bonpland visited the town, constituting the southernmost point of their expedition of the Amazon Basin.
+In May 1800, the explorers Alexander von Humboldt and Aimé Bonpland visited the town, constituting the southernmost point of their expedition of the Amazon basin.